A couple of years ago, I tried to finish my holiday shopping early on and found myself stressed out and annoyed.

 Once I made those changes, the to-do list was a lot more manageable and life was a whole lot sweeter.
 I truly do believe that the holidays are the most wonderful time of the year, but I also believe that we tend too put way too much pressure on ourselves, resulting in a season that is stressful and less than cheerful.

-Here are a few things I figured out last year that definitely served me well.
+Here are a few things I figured out over the years that have definitely served me well.
 I hope they help you have a joyful, peaceful holiday season.

-I have no idea what I was thinking, but last year I would leave bright and early to run errands without even eating or drinking coffee or tea.
+I have no idea what I was thinking, but there was a time when I would leave bright and early to run errands without even eating or drinking coffee.
 Crazy, right?
-Dealing with holiday tasks on an empty stomach was just stupid.
+Dealing with holiday tasks on an empty stomach is just stupid.
 Even if you aren’t hungry, throw a snack in your bag and grab your favorite warm drink to keep you going.
 And try to shoot for a breakfast option that has plenty of protein.
 It will give you the fuel you need for your busy morning.

 Christmas is about having a giving spirit, so doing anything out of obligation defeats the purpose.
 If you are unable to purchase gifts for everyone because your budget is tight this year, or you just aren’t moved to buy gifts for certain people, it’s totally okay.
 Really, it is.

-Brick and mortar is for suckers!
+Brick and mortar stores are for suckers!
 Just kidding–kinda.
 Full disclosure: I hate shopping.
 I’m sure you may love it, but even my friends who love to shop aren’t thrilled about searching for parking spaces and navigating crowds.
 You still have plenty of time for free shipping opportunities.
 Just leave the stores alone to avoid crowds, and if you have to go, go first thing in the morning.
 Even if you have work, it is honestly worth using a few vacation hours to get it done in the morning and avoid the rush that occurs later in the day and on weekends.
 And, of course, I wouldn’t be me if I didn’t tell you that Amazon is my go-to site for holiday shopping.

-We buy so much during the holidays. but our families benefit a lot more from creating new family traditions that often don’t cost a thing.
+We buy so much during the holidays, but our families benefit a lot more from creating new family traditions that often don’t cost a thing.
 I am currently figuring out a few new traditions I want to start in my home.
 I like things too, but more stuff often leads to more stress.

-If you want to get a gift for co-workers or people who are a part of a particular group with you, consider something like a $5 Dunkin Donuts or Starbucks gift card.
-I have received these from colleagues and it honesty means a lot.
+If you want to get a gift for co-workers or people who are a part of a particular group with you, consider something like a $5 gift cards to Dunkin Donuts or Starbucks.
+I have received these from colleagues and it honestly means a lot.
 There is no need to go BIG.

 What are your tips for having a stress-free (or less stressful) holiday season?